Learning to identify typefaces

-I wanted to build a typography quiz that helped my eyes focus on the anatomy of a specific font.
+I designed and built a typography quiz that helps the eyes focus on the anatomy of a specific typeface.

 Quiz takers enter through the home page, go through a series of question screens, and end on the final score page.
 What would I expect to see after I answered the last question?